tihmatsumoto/tihmatsumoto/README.md

 </a>

 <p align="left">
-I am a Senior QA Engineer - currently working at @FidelLimited - with more than 7 years of experience developing test automation solutions and test strategies for different projects.
+I am a Senior QA Engineer with more than 7 years of experience developing test automation solutions and test strategies for different projects.
 Studying software development.
 </p>

 <details>